Decision Making in Drug Development via Inference on Power: Methods

 This can be accomplished in a single data step and a call to Proc Means with a weight statement, and computes in a fraction of a second.
 When considering two separate studies, e.g. phase 2 and phase 3 of a clinical development plan, probability of success can be defined as

 where $\beta_2$ and $\beta_3$ are phase 2 and phase 3 power respectively.
 This is easily approximated as in Equation (\ref{pos approximation}).
-Reading Equation (\ref{pos simplified theta}) from left to right, for a given $\theta$, $\beta_2(\theta)\beta_3(\theta)$ is the power of succeeding in both phase 2 and phase 3, averaged over what we currently infer about $\theta$.
-In this quantity the truth does not change from phase 2 to phase 3, and probability of success is based solely on what we infer now about $\theta$.
-In a fully Bayesian framework an unknown nuisance parameter would also be considered a random variable centered at an estimated value, analogous to the delta method described above.
+Reading Equation (\ref{pos simplified theta}) from left to right, for a given $\theta$, $\beta_2(\theta)\beta_3(\theta)$ is the power of succeeding in both phase 2 and phase 3, averaged over what is currently inferred about $\theta$.
+In this quantity the truth does not change from phase 2 to phase 3, and probability of success is based solely on what is inferred now about $\theta$.
+In a Bayesian framework, any unknown nuisance parameters would be treated as random variables.
 This requires an additional layer of averaging when calculating probability of success, but typically has little impact on the result.
+This integration of nuisance parameters would be analogous to the restricted estimation of nuisance parameters in the frequentist framework as is performed in the likelihood ratio and the score tests.